nejcjelovcan/sswaffles/README.md

-Simple Storage Waffels
+Simple Storage Waffles
-Amazon S3 Simple Storage Service, without the service, with extra waffels
+Amazon S3 Simple Storage Service, without the service, with extra waffles

-This is a library that will substitute AWS::S3 instance with a custom-backend equivalent (disk or memory)
+Will substitute AWS::S3 instance with a custom-backend equivalent (disk or memory) y